 - gids (tuple of ints or list of tuples) GIDs of the neurons in the NEST subnetwork; either one list per recorder if they should monitor different neurons or a unique list which will be monitored by all devices. - nest_recorder (strings or list, optional (default: "spike_detector")) Device(s) to monitor the network. - params (dict or list of, optional (default: {/})) Dictionarie(s) containing the parameters for each recorder (see NEST documentation for details). - network (Network or subclass, optional (default: None)) Network which population will be used to differentiate groups.

-- recorders (tuple) Tuple of the recorders' gids - recordables (tuple) Tuple of the recordables' names.
+- recorders (list or NodeCollection containing the recorders' gids) - recordables (list of the recordables' names.)